jalanb/maco/hub/cdd/rules.md

  6.1 When discussion reaches decision, Architect creates concept file 6.2 Concept files capture: decision made, alternatives rejected, reasoning 6.3 Concept files are queryable artifacts for future discussions

+## gemini

+ 6.4 The act of extraction should be atomic: the commit that creates or updates a `concepts/` file should be the *same* commit that trims the corresponding text from `discussion.md`.
+This makes the link between workspace cleanup and knowledge capture explicit.